Outdoor dining in Minnesota OK'd for June 1

 Minnesota had been under a statewide stay-at-home order that ended after 51 days on Monday, allowing retailers to reopen with social distancing practices in place, and limiting groups to no more than 10 people.

-The latest move kept Minnesota at a higher level of restrictions in its pandemic response than Iowa, the Dakotas, and Wisconsin, which had similar measures overturned by a court order last week that drew grumbles from both sides of the safety debate.
+The latest move kept Minnesota at a higher level of restrictions in its pandemic response than Iowa, the Dakotas, and Wisconsin, which had similar measures overturned by a court order last week.

+The announcement, however, drew a rare alliance of disappointment from nurses, bartenders and priests.

+The Minnesota Catholic Conference announced it would allow its member churches starting next Tuesday to go beyond state gathering restrictions and hold indoor services that fill up to one-third of their seats — while still offering online and outdoor alternatives.

+“The bishops of Minnesota are united in our conviction that we can safely resume public Masses in accordance with both our religious duties and with accepted public health and safety,” conference leaders wrote Wednesday night.

-The Minnesota Nurses Association expressed “reservations” about scaling back restrictions, which ultimately protect nurses by reducing the number of COVID-19 cases that could otherwise overwhelm hospitals and their stockpiles of protective gowns and masks.
+The Minnesota Nurses Association on the other hand expressed “reservations” about being too hasty in scaling back restrictions, which protect nurses by reducing COVID-19 cases that could otherwise overwhelm hospitals and their stockpiles of protective gowns and masks.

-“We don’t have enough PPE to have it be used the proper way,” said Mary Turner, president of the union and a critical care nurse who treats COVID-19 patients at North Memorial Health Hospital.
+“We don’t have enough PPE to have it be used the proper way,” said Mary Turner, president of the union, which held a protest march to the Capitol Wednesday night due to supply shortages that are requiring nurses to reuse disposable masks and gowns.

-Meanwhile, Hospitality Minnesota called the news “disappointing” for campgrounds that can’t open for the pivotal Memorial Weekend and restaurants that had already begun hiring back staff for June 1 but don’t have outdoor capacity or the money to create new outdoor seating.
+Meanwhile, Hospitality Minnesota called the news “disappointing” for campgrounds that can’t open for the pivotal Memorial Day Weekend and for restaurants that had begun hiring back staff for June 1 but don’t have outdoor capacity or the money to create new outdoor seating.

 “This is another disastrous setback for them,” the trade group said.

-Tensions heightened this week after Minnesota Attorney General Keith Ellison sued to halt an owner from prematurely reopening his Shady’s bars in Stearns County.

-Republican lawmakers balked at the lack of accommodation for churches and religious groups, which cannot have outdoor services of more than 10 people even though restaurants can now serve 50 outdoors at one time.
+Republican lawmakers balked at the lack of accommodation for places of worship, which cannot have outdoor services of more than 10 people even though restaurants can now serve 50 outdoors.

 “I see no reason why churches are any more dangerous a place for coronavirus transmission than Walmart or a mall,” said Senate Majority Leader Paul Gazelka, R-East Gull Lake.
 “I am dumbfounded why the governor would treat churches this way and hope the federal courts will intervene.”

 The state has an immediate capacity of 1,261 ICU beds, but 1,034 were filled as of Wednesday by patients with COVID-19 or unrelated health problems.
-Another 1,124 ICU beds could be staffed and ready for patients within 72 hours, though.
+Another 1,124 ICU beds could be readied for patients within 72 hours, though.

 “It is going to get worse here, this virus, before it gets better.
-That is an absolute guarantee,” said Walz, predicting 1,000 deaths in Minnesota by the end of the month even with the social distancing measures being followed.
+That is an absolute guarantee,” said Walz, predicting 1,000 deaths in Minnesota by the end of the month.

-Virus transmission can be easier to prevent when the movements of workers and customers are short and predictable, so that can explain some of the variations in the current restrictions for different types of businesses and organizations, said Jan Malcolm, state health commissioner.
+Virus transmission can be easier to prevent when the movements of workers and customers are short and predictable, so that can explain some of the variations in restrictions for different businesses and organizations, said Jan Malcolm, state health commissioner.
 The length of interaction between customers and employees matters as well.

 “It might be that a haircut’s a good idea and a hair coloring is not a good idea,” she said, “just from a length-of-the-encounter perspective.”

 Gyms would remain closed but could reopen in the next phase of the state’s plan, though the date for that next phase is not set.
-In that next phase, restaurants and bars could serve patrons indoors again at 50% capacity, and salons could increase to 50% capacity as well.
+Restaurants and bars could serve patrons indoors again at 50% capacity in the next phase, and salons could increase to 50% capacity as well.
 Gatherings of 20 people could also take place.

 The concern for state public health leaders is that the novel coronavirus that causes COVID-19 spreads more rapidly than was initially known, particularly in indoor areas with limited airflow.